You turn on that tap and there’s no hot water. What should you do? Read on for our advice on what to check before calling a plumber or electrician.

 If it’s very hot and your cylinder has a tempering valve (only on modern cylinders) you need to call us to fix the valve.

 But if the pipe feels cold, it’s likely to be a problem with the thermostat or the element.
 These are both electrical problems so you need to call an electrician rather than a plumber.
 If you have an old tank, it might be time to consider an upgrade.
-Call us and we can discuss new hot water tank installation options with you.
+Contact us and we can discuss new hot water tank installation options with you.

 - Is there no water coming out of the tap at all?
 This is definitely a major plumbing problem so give us a call straight away.